RMorUB/TGAS-Errors/README.md

 # TGAS-Errors
 Fortran Code to generate TGAS-Errors

-Work is in proress to include error correlations
+Work is in progress to include error correlations

 This code is provided by Roger Mor - rmor@am.ub.es, and Merce Romero-Gomez (UB).
 The errors are from Michalik et al. 2015